310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Tetora %}
-Where'd you get that bucket from, Shinkai-senpai?!
+Where'd you get that bucket from, Shinkai-senpai!?
 I see water in there—if you dump that on us we'll *all *get sick!
 {% endbubble %}

 {% bubble Midori %}